 Output

-Method 6: Using string module
+Method 6: Using the string module

 Here’s the script that demonstrates it clearly: